abhi963007/happy-tots-day-care/FIREBASE_DEPLOYMENT.md

-# Firebase Deployment Instructions
+# Firebase Deployment Guide

-This document provides instructions on how to deploy the Happy Tots Day Care website to Firebase Hosting.
+This guide will help you deploy the Happy Tots Day Care website to Firebase Hosting and set up Firebase Firestore database with proper security rules.

 ## Prerequisites

-1. Node.js installed (version 14 or higher)
+1. Node.js and npm installed on your machine
-2. Firebase CLI installed (`npm install -g firebase-tools`)
+2. Firebase CLI installed: `npm install -g firebase-tools`
-3. Firebase account with access to the project
+3. A Firebase project created in the [Firebase Console](https://console.firebase.google.com/)

 ## Deployment Steps